-The Eau Claire County Humane Association
+The Eau Claire Community Humane Association

-The mission of Eau Claire County Humane Association (ECCHA) is to be a voice for all animals by providing education, resources, support for the community and compassionate care for homeless animals until they can be placed in forever homes.
+The mission of Eau Claire Community Humane Association (ECCHA) is to be a voice for all animals by providing education, resources, support for the community and compassionate care for homeless animals until they can be placed in forever homes.
 We emphasize coordinating with other organizations to promote animal welfare.

 Animals truly need the voices of their human advocates.
 All too often, when the interests of man and animal are in conflict, man prevails.
 Animal welfare refers to the state of an animal in relation to its ability to cope with its environment.
 It encompasses both the physical and mental well-being of an animal, as well as its ability to engage in natural behaviors and its freedom from unnecessary pain, suffering or distress.
 Animal welfare focuses on ensuring animals are treated with respect and compassion and that their needs are met in a way that allows them to live full and healthy lives.
 ECCHA is dedicated to educating the public about the need for the humane treatment of all animals and responsible pet ownership.